memgraph/docs/cypher-manual/other-features.md

 ## CASE

-Conditional expressions can be expressed in openCypher language by simple and generic form of `CASE` expression.
+Conditional expressions can be expressed in the Cypher language with the `CASE` expression.
 A simple form is used to compare an expression against multiple predicates.
 For the first matched predicate result of the expression provided after the `THEN` keyword is returned.
 If no expression is matched value following `ELSE` is returned is provided, or `null` if `ELSE` is not used:

 ```cypher
 MATCH (n)